-Three Witnesses
+(c) Three Witnesses.

-Second, three witnesses: Oliver Cowdery, David Whitmer, and Martin Harris.
-These men did not depend upon humanity for their knowledge, but they testified "that an angel of God came down from heaven, and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings thereon," "and we also know that they have been translated by the gift and power of God, for his voice hath declared it unto us, wherefore we know of a surety that the work is true."
-(Read their full testimony in the Book of Mormon), There is no uncertainty or hidden doubt in this testimony, but a plain, positive statement of fact as they knew it.
+Second, Three witnesses: Oliver Cowdery, David Whitmer and Martin Harris.
+These men did not depend upon humanity for what they testified of, but they testified "that an angel of God car e down from heaven, and he brought and laid before our eyes, that we beheld and saw the plates, and the engravings thereon," "and we also know that they have been translated by the gift and power of

+God, for his voice hath declared it unto us, wherefore we know of a surety that the work is true."
+(Read their full testimony in the Book of Mormon.)
+There is no uncertainty or hidden doubt in this testimony, but a plain, positive statement of fact as they knew it.
 These men lived long enough to see difficulties and disruption in the church, and some of them became estranged from Joseph Smith and the church, but each one repeatedly affirmed the former testimony until the time of his death.
 Strong pressure was brought to bear upon them to induce them to deny their testimony, but in vain.

-Eight Witnesses
+(d) Eight Witnesses.

 Third, eight witnesses.
 These men were shown the plates with the engravings, not by the power of God, but by Joseph Smith, and they handled and examined them-so they testified.
-(Their full testimony may also be found in the Book of Mormon.
+(Their full testimony may also be found in the Book of Mormon.)

-These twelve men bore witness to the divinity of the Book of Mormon: if that witness was false, they had formed a conspiracy that could not have escaped exposure in the distressing times that followed.
+These twelve men bore witness to the divinity of the Book of Mormon; if that witness was false they had formed a conspiracy that could not have escaped exposure in the distressing times that followed.
 But no exposure came.
 They became divided in other matters, but stood together in that testimony.
-Some of them for nearly sixty years continued to affirm it, not one denied it.
+Some of them for nearly sixty years continued to affirm it; not one denied it.
 If they had testified falsely, and had not cared to renounce it because of the reflection on their characters, they certainly would have kept silent about it in after years; but not so.
-As many as history gives us knowledge of, were very positive in reaffirming their testimony, even on their deathbeds.
-Can such a number of witnesses be "turned down," or such testimony be rejected as of no consequence?
+As many as history gives us knowledge of, were very positive in re-affirming their testimony even on their deathbed.
+Can such a number of witnesses be "turned down" or such testimony rejected as of no consequence?
 We think not.
 Their testimony must be impeached, or we must stand condemned if we reject it.

-9. IT FILLS AN URGENT NECESSITY FOR SUCH A BOOK A Second Witness with the Bible
+9. BECAUSE IT FILLS AN URGENT NECESSITY FOR SUCH A BOOK.

+(a) A Second Witness With The Bible.